justinnk/bss-simulation-study/review/README.md

   - the validation model in the `validation_simulation` folder
   - the extended model in the `extended_simulation` folder

-A full list of the contents can be found in the main readme.
+A full list of this repositories contents can be found in `README.md`.

+## Documentation

+The documentation for each artifact can be found in the respective subfolders of the root.
+A list of those folders and their contents is given in `README.md`.

 ## Requirements